-Updated June 22, 2021
+Updated September 9, 2021

 Travel Eligibility Requirements:

 - You have a valid study permit or a study permit approval.
-Note: an Approval in Principle or AIP does not permit students to travel.
+Note: An Approval in Principle or AIP does not permit students to travel.

-- You have a self-isolation plan and documents prepared in advance and submitted to Douglas College and ArriveCan (required)
+- You have a self-isolation plan and documents prepared in advance and submitted to Douglas College AND ArriveCAN (required)